 If the merger is completed, PBG will be merged with and into Metro, and Metro will be the surviving corporation.
-Following such completion PepsiCo currently expects that the surviving corporation's operations will be conducted as a dedicated bottling business within PepsiCo and that the surviving corporation will be headquartered in [-].
+Following such completion PepsiCo currently expects that the surviving corporation's operations will be conducted as a dedicated bottling business within PepsiCo and that the surviving corporation's headquarters will initially be located in Westchester County, New York.